US to reopen Jerusalem consulate, upgrading Palestinian ties | Law-Order

 Adding to the tensions, an Israeli soldier and a civilian were stabbed and wounded in east Jerusalem on Monday before police shot and killed the assailant in what they described as a terrorist attack.

 Then, early Tuesday, a Palestinian man was shot and killed by undercover Israeli forces near the West Bank city of Ramallah, according to the Wafa news agency.
 Pictures circulating online appeared to show the man bloodied and lying in the street.
 The Israeli army referred questions to the Border Police, which did not respond to requests for comment.
-Blinken will head to Ramallah later Tuesday to meet with Palestinian President Mahmoud Abbas, who has no power in Gaza and was sidelined by recent events.
-Abbas heads the internationally backed Palestinian Authority, which administers parts of the occupied West Bank but whose forces were driven from Gaza when Hamas seized power there in 2007.
+Netanyahu, meanwhile, is fighting for his political life after a fourth inconclusive election in two years.
+He faces mounting criticism from Israelis who say he ended the offensive prematurely, without forcibly halting rocket attacks or dealing a heavier blow to Hamas.

-Abbas, who called off the first Palestinian elections in 15 years last month when it appeared his fractured Fatah movement would suffer an embarrassing defeat, is seen by many Palestinians as having lost all legitimacy.
-A crowd of worshippers at Al-Aqsa chanted against the Palestinian Authority and in support of Hamas on Friday.
+Netanyahu hardly mentioned the Palestinians in his remarks after his meeting with Blinken, warning of a “very powerful” response if Hamas breaks the cease-fire.

-But Abbas is still seen internationally as the representative of the Palestinian people and a key partner in the long-defunct peace process.
-The Palestine Liberation Organization, the umbrella group led by Abbas, recognized Israel decades ago, and the Palestinian Authority maintains close security ties with Israel.
+Netanyahu spoke of “building economic growth” in the occupied West Bank, but said there will be no peace until the Palestinians recognize Israel as a “Jewish state.”
+The Palestinians have long objected to that language, saying it undermines the rights of Israel's own Palestinian minority.

 Blinken will also visit neighboring Egypt and Jordan, which have acted as mediators in the conflict.
 Egypt succeeded in brokering the Gaza truce after the Biden administration pressed Israel to wind down its offensive.
 The administration had been roundly criticized for its perceived hands-off initial response to the deadly violence, including from Democratic allies in Congress who demanded it take a tougher line on Israel.
 Biden repeatedly affirmed what he said was Israel's right to defend itself from rocket attacks from Gaza.